Legal. Compliance. Experts.

 To achieve the highest WCAG standards, our development team corrects accessibility errors found in your audit report(s) and consults with your team to make the necessary changes for an ADA compliant website.

-Business, state, and local government entities must ensure PDFs, documents, and videos are accessible with Title III of the ADA standards.
+Business, state, and local government entities must ensure PDFs, documents, and videos are accessible with Title II & III of the ADA standards.
 Our team adds the required accessibility features and remediates your assets.

 Supporting All Platforms & Technologies